Hydra: Resilient and Highly Available Remote Memory: Related Work

 \paragraph{\textbf{Cluster Memory Solutions} } With the advent of RDMA, there has been a renewed interest in cluster memory solutions.
 The primary way of leveraging cluster memory is through key-value interfaces \cite{mitchell2013using, kaminsky2014using, farm, ramcloud-ft}, distributed shared memory \cite{power2010building, nelson2015latency}, or distributed lock \cite{yoon2018distributed}.
 However, these solutions are either limited by their interface or replication overheads. {\name}, on the contrary, is a transparent, memory-efficient, and load-balanced mechanism for resilient remote memory.

-\paragraph{\textbf{Remote Memory for DBMSs}} Over the last few years, memory management systems are proposed for DBMSs to utilize remote memories using distributed shared memory abstraction~\cite{relationaldb-rdma, in-memory-join, farm, rdma-caching, opacity} and even over a disaggregated OS~\cite{disaggregated-dbms}.
-These frameworks consider either the applicability or the performance issues of DBMSs over remote memory.
-None of them consider to improve the performance-vs-efficiency tradeoff for a resilient cluster memory.

-\paragraph{\textbf{ Erasure Coding in Storage}} Erasure coding has been widely employed in RAID systems to achieve space-efficient fault tolerance \cite{datacenter-ec, XORingEN}.
+\paragraph{\textbf{Erasure Coding in Storage}} Erasure coding has been widely employed in RAID systems to achieve space-efficient fault tolerance \cite{datacenter-ec, XORingEN}.
 Recent large-scale clusters leverage erasure coding for storing {\em cold} data in a space-efficient manner to achieve fault-tolerance \cite{ceph, ec-azure, facebook-blob}.
 EC-Cache \cite{eccache} is an erasure-coded in-memory cache for 1MB or larger objects, but it is highly susceptible to data loss under correlated failures, and its scalability is limited due to communication overhead.
-In contrast, {\name} achieves resilient disaggregated cluster memory with single-digit $\mu$s page access latency while maintaining the benefits of erasure codes.
+In contrast, {\name} achieves resilient erasure-coded remote memory with single-digit $\mu$s page access latency.